VinayNoogler000/Marks-Percentage-Calculator/README.md

 - GitHub: [@VinayNoogler000](https://github.com/VinayNoogler000)
 - Twitter/X: [@VinayNoogler000](https://x.com/VinayNoogler000)

+Let's connect and collaborate!
+I'm always open to new opportunities in frontend web development.

 ## 📊 Project Status

-This project is currently in development.
-Users can calculate marks and percentages, but we're always looking to add new features and improvements!
+This project is, currently, not in development by the Owner, but we're always looking to add new features and improvements!

+## Hashtags
+#webdevelopment #javascript #html #css #tailwindcss #frontend #studenttools #education #calculator #opensource
 ---

 ⭐️ If you found this project helpful, please consider giving it a star!